 Conclusion: Pure mythology that even the Greeks would be proud of.

-Conclusion: The workplace can often seem stuffy but the Germans have a good, albeit different, sense of humour.
+Conclusion: The workplace can often seem stuffy but the Germans do have a sense of humour….it’s just different.

 So yes, it’s correct that there are often areas on lake beaches which are naturist (known in Germany as FKK, or Freikörperkultur).
 And yes, Germans are certainly less prudish about nudity than Brits, and definitely less so than Americans.